 Is employee frustration with technology harming engagement and ROI?
-More than one in three U.S. employees are frustrated with their technology at work every day, according to new research from Eagle Hill Consulting.
+More than one in three U.S. employees are frustrated with their technology at work every day, according to research from Eagle Hill Consulting.
 Moreover, less than half say that their organization places high importance on deploying technologies intended to make their jobs easier.
 Instead, one in five employees thinks that technology makes their job harder.

 Frustration with technology at work is a symptom of a larger problem